 In 1991, Governor William Donald Schaefer agreed to sponsor a bill for those seeking to file a lawsuit against both local and state governments in an effort to regain millions of dollars from distributors and manufacturers of asbestos.

-The bill changed the state of Maryland’s “statute of repose,” which previously mandated that building manufacturers and their insurers were protected in the event of a lawsuit for at least 20 years after the buildings were created.
-However, because of the long-term latency period associated with asbestos-related diseases, the repose law was seen as unfair as it prevented most victims asbestos illnesses from seeking damages for life-threatening diseases.
+The bill changed the state of Maryland’s “statute of repose,” which previously stated that building manufacturers and their insurers were protected from lawsuits for at least 20 years after the buildings were created.
+Due to the long-term latency period associated with asbestos-related diseases, the repose law was seen as unfair as it prevented most victims asbestos illnesses from seeking damages for life-threatening diseases.

 Getting Medical Help in Maryland

-If you’ve been exposed to asbestos, it’s important to get medical treatment immediately.
-Furthermore, it’s highly recommended to seek treatment from a comprehensive cancer care center that has researched asbestos-related diseases thoroughly as they can offer the best treatment for life-threatening diseases such as malignant mesothelioma and asbestosis.
+If you’ve been exposed to asbestos, seek medical treatment immediately.
+Furthermore, be sure to seek treatment from a comprehensive cancer care center that has researched asbestos-related diseases thoroughly as they can offer the best treatment for life-threatening diseases such as malignant mesothelioma and asbestosis.

 - Sidney Kimmel Comprehensive Cancer Care Center at John Hopkins: Weinberg Building, 401 N. Broadway, Baltimore, Maryland, 21231, 410-502-1133